Jennie Denney, AMFT | Therapist in San Clemente, CA

 If you’d like to ask questions, share what’s been going on, or get a feel for how I work, you’re welcome to schedule a complimentary 15-minute phone consultation.

-My approach to therapy is grounded in the belief that healing happens through safety, connection, and nervous system awareness.
+My approach to therapy is grounded in safety, connection, and nervous system awareness.
 I work relationally and at a pace that honors your system, slowing things down enough to support real processing rather than pushing for quick fixes.

 I draw from trauma-informed and attachment-based therapy, including EMDR, parts work, and experiential approaches.
-Together, we focus on understanding patterns shaped by past experiences, supporting emotional regulation, and helping the nervous system process what it’s been holding so change can feel integrated and lasting, not just understood.
+Together, we focus on understanding patterns shaped by past experiences, supporting emotional regulation, and helping your nervous system process what it has been holding.

 -